-The Department of Computer Science, is home to world-class researchers, fine laboratory facilities and excellent teaching programmes.
+Located in the £32.5M Computational Foundry since 2018, the Department of Computer Science, is home to world-class researchers, fine laboratory facilities and excellent teaching programmes.

-The Department’s ethos is to pursue research that matters in the long term, inspiring students and encouraging them to help change the world.
+Our ethos is to pursue research that matters in the long term, inspiring students and encouraging them to help change the world.

 For more than 40 years researchers at Swansea have made interesting and significant contributions to computer science in the areas of data-centric computing, semantics of specification and programming languages, formal methods for designing software and hardware, operating systems, computer graphics, multimedia communication, modelling of complex fluids, human-computer interaction, and the social impact of science and technology.